Research Computing Lead

 6. Keep abreast of technological advancements within the field, provide expert guidance on operational practices and emerging threats/opportunities, helping shape the function's strategic direction.

-7. Work with the Principal Engineer(s) to manage multiple complex Research Computing/Cluster-based projects, ensuring timely and budget-friendly delivery for cutting-edge research support.
+7. Work with the CoSE IT Senior Management team to manage multiple complex Research Computing/Cluster-based projects, ensuring timely and budget-friendly delivery for cutting-edge research support.

 8. Conduct analysis, present results and make recommendations through briefings, presentations or written reports to CoSE IT Leadership and College Leadership to inform decision making.